robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 ## You Do: Lists

-- Set "Skills" to be an `h3`.
+- Style the header for the 'Skills' section.
-- Create an unordered list.
+- Style the list of skills as an unordered list.
-- Then create an ordered list!
+- Re-style the list of skills as an ordered list.

 <iframe height='300' scrolling='no' title='HCC - Anna Smith - List Items' src='https://codepen.io/sonylnagale/embed/XxBWpr/?height=265&theme-id=0&default-tab=html,result&editable=true' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/sonylnagale/pen/XxBWpr/'>HCC - Anna Smith - List Items</a> by Sonyl Nagale (<a href='https://codepen.io/sonylnagale'>@sonylnagale</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>